 The centre of this area is occupied by the workspaces in which telecom service diagrams are drawn.
 Below this area is a row of tabs, to create an additional service and to switch between services.
 Above this area you find buttons to activate the Library and Options panels, a row of templates, and the name of the active project.

 9.1 Templates

-Templates contain defau settings for new diagram nodes.
-You can:
+Templates contain default settings for new diagram nodes.
+You create new nodes by dragging one of the templates into the workspace.